NuGet/Entropy/docs/request-graph.md

 ![NuGet restore replays with and without dependencies](img/2020-05-30-no-dependencies-comparison.png)

-You'll see that the replay duration with and without observing dependencies is measurably different.
-In this particular case, across 50 iterations of 4 repositories, the fast variant ("NuGet") is measured to be 10% faster and the slow variant ("Secret") is 31% faster than it real is.
+You see that the replay duration with and without observing dependencies is measurably different.
+In this case, across 50 iterations of 4 repositories, the fast variant ("NuGet") is measured to be 10% faster and the slow variant ("Secret") is 31% faster than it real is.
 Individual endpoint times are the same whether or not request dependencies are observed (assuming the package source can handle the load) but the user operation time (a NuGet restore in this example) is disproportionately affected by certain endpoints being slow.

 In this case the "Secret" source has a very slow implementation of the [Enumerate package versions](https://docs.microsoft.com/en-us/nuget/api/package-base-address-resource#enumerate-package-versions) endpoint.
 NuGet must enumerate versions before it can download a package via the